kauralasoo/MTAT.03.239_Bioinformatics/Software_setup.md

 	bash Anaconda3-5.0.1-Linux-x86_64.sh

-Anaconda should now be installed and you are ready to create and manage conda environments.
-See the full documentation  [here](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+Anaconda should now be installed and you are ready to create and manage conda [environments](https://conda.io/docs/user-guide/tasks/manage-environments.html).
+Before we can start, we need to make sure that

 First let's make sure, that the PATH environment variable is up to date: